curiousML/curiousml.github.io/_projects/early-warning-system.md

 about it.
 If you can predict where the ticks will be, you can warn people before the cases arrive rather than after.

-**What we did.** We read the literature — properly.
+**What we did.** We read the literature, properly.
 We screened 4661 papers published between January 2012 and July 2022 and kept the 41 that actually build a predictive model of tick abundance or distribution in North America.
 For each one we recorded what it predicts, how, and on what data.